10 Best Laptops for Architecture ( 2024 BIM Software )

 Workstation GPUs are said to have ‘special’ plugins to make rendering & working with 3D CAD Software much smoother but they just work as good as any gaming GPU especially when you don’t deal with extremely complex models.

-Below you can see MOST of the workstation GPUs released for laptops during the past 7 years.
-I added an ‘extra’ column to give you an idea how powerful each of these GPUs are compared to consumer ‘gaming’ GPUs.
+Below you can see a good sample size of workstation GPUs released for laptops during the past 7 years.

 Workstation GPU Consumer Equivalent Cores/Shaders Clock Speed vRAM